dlang/DIPs/README.md

    to the mailing list the outcome of the review along with a small summary.
 3. Review should result in the DIP either being moved to `Approved` status or modified with a list of issues that need to be worked on before a final decision can be made.
+In the latter case such DIP may be marked with "Information Requested" status for ease of sorting.
 In case the DIP topic seems important but language authors decide it needs more research, a new topic on the [Dlang-study](http://lists.puremagic.com/cgi-bin/mailman/listinfo/dlang-study) mailing list may be initiated.
 4. Distinction between `Approved` and `Pending Implementation` status is that